Eigenvalue collisions for periodic matrix families associated with Ginibre matrices: Model Description

+The starting point of this investigation is the model $R(s,0)$.
+For large $N$, it approximates a weighted sum of a circular operator and a free Haar-unitary operator.
+The asymptotic distribution depends only on $s$ and is independent of $t$, with $s$ controlling the width of the annulus where the eigenvalues are supported (see Figure~\ref{fig:annulus}).

+We noticed that if we replace $U(0)$ with a matrix $V(0)$ having eigenvalues flowing along a different curve, the empirical distributions behave similarly: repelling eigenvalues supported on said curve, thickened by some $s$-dependent width.

+The effect of varying $t$ becomes noticeably interesting when $s$ is large enough and the support is an annulus (not a disk).
+As $t$ increases, eigenvalues rotate around the curve, repelling each other neatly without collisions.

+The main observation behind this investigation is the following: The eigenvalues rotate at different speeds, inversely correlated with their norms.
+Since the model is periodic, the eigenvalues must return to their original configuration; however, most (especially those near the outer edge) do not return to their initial locations, leading to a nontrivial permutation.

+Computing these permutations allows us to color eigenvalue tracks by permutation cycle size, producing animations tracking eigenvalues continuously, allowing us to visually separate different cycles, yet maintaining the periodicity of the animation, as each eigenvalue ends-up in a same-colored position (see figures in the appendices, or the above-mentioned animations).

-In general, computing eigenvalue distributions of non-self-adjoint random matrix models is challenging.
-However, matrices in this model approximate R-diagonal elements in free probability theory, for which explicit computations of Brown measures and asymptotic distributions have been achieved, based on the work of Haagerup and Larsen \cite{HaagerupLarsen2010}.
+In general, computing eigenvalue distributions of non-self-adjoint random matrices is difficult.
+However, matrices in this model approximate R-diagonal elements, whose Brown measures and asymptotic distributions have been computed explicitly (see \cite{Haagerup-Larsen-2010}).

-Depending on the values of $\alpha$ and $\beta$, the asymptotic distribution (as $N \to \infty$) is supported on a centered annulus or disk, with greater density towards the outer edge.
-For this note, we use Zhong’s formula \cite{Zhong2022} (Theorem 8.8) for the outer radius of a weighted sum of Haar unitary and circular operators.
+Depending on $\alpha$ and $\beta$, the asymptotic distribution (as $N \to \infty$) is supported on a centered disk or annulus, with greater density toward the outer edge.
+Following Zhong \cite{Zhong-2022} (Theorem 8.8), we choose $\alpha^2 + \beta^2 = 1$ to ensure that the (asymptotic) outer radius remains 1.